Male vs Female Ball Pythons — How to Tell the Difference

 Male vs Female Ball Pythons: Is One Better Than the Other?

-The three key differences between male and female ball pythons are their body sizes, the presence and appearance of their anal spurs, and the shape of their tails.
-Who the “winner” is will ultimately come down to the size of the snake you want.
+The three key differences between ball python male vs female are their body sizes, the presence and appearance of their anal spurs, and the shape of their tails.
+The best snake for you will ultimately come down to the size of the snake you want.
 Female snakes tend to be larger, but they also require slightly larger enclosures.

 If you want a ball python because they make great pets, are easy to handle, and are simple to take care of, then figure out how much space you are willing to devote to it.
 If you can only manage a 40 gallon enclosure, then you should definitely get a male.